Nipsey Hussle May Have Been Killed Over ‘Snitching’, According To New Court Documents

 Rapper Nipsey Hussle may have been killed following a conversation about snitching, new court documents released by a Los Angeles County Superior Court judge seem to suggest.

 As Yahoo News reports, the documents appear to reveal a timeline of events leading up to the March 31, 2019 killing of the rapper, whose real name was Ermias Asghedom.
-Eric Ronald Holder, 29, has been charged with Hussle’s killing, and has been held since then on $5 million bail.
+Eric Ronald Holder, 29, has been charged with Hussle’s killing and has been held since then on $5 million bail.
 Holder pleaded not guilty in an initial court appearance on April 4.

 The documents suggest that, on the day of his slaying, Hussle had spent much of that afternoon signing autographs and posing for photos with fans outside of his store.
 One photo was a selfie with an unidentified woman; that woman allegedly drove Holder to the same parking lot where Hussle had been meeting with fans.
-It’s unclear, as of this writing, is if the unidentified woman is facing any criminal charges in connection to Hussle’s slaying.
+It’s unclear, as of this writing, if the unidentified woman is facing any criminal charges in connection to Hussle’s slaying.

 When Holder arrived to speak with Hussle, the two men purportedly greeted each other with the handshake of their gang, The Rollin’ 60s.